hxu-hms/jekyll-tutorial/docs/yaml-basics.md

 ## YAML in Jekyll websites

-In Jeykll, YAML is seen mostly within  `_config.yml` file and the "front matter" of any page (including the homepage banner).
+In Jeykll, YAML is seen mostly within  `_config.yml` file and the "front matter" of any page.

-### Homepage banner
+### _config.yml

-YAML formatting is used for the website homepage banner - be sure to follow the [Basic formatting](./yaml#basic-formatting) suggestions shown below when editing the banner text and links.
+**_config.yml** contains site-wide configuration options.
+The main items that needs to be customized in the LSP templates are outlined on the [Customization](./theme/lsp-customizations.md) page.

+>{: .fs-3 }
+>{: .fw-300 }
+>For extra information and technical references on `_config.yml` file content, please refer to Jekyll's documentation on [configuration](https://jekyllrb.com/docs/configuration/).

 ### Front Matter

-**Front matter** tells Jekyll how to process and build your pages, create & define page-specific variables, and trigger relevant file processings.
+**Front matter** tells Jekyll how to process and build each page.

 - Front matter must be the first thing in the file
 - Front matter must take form of valid YAML set between triple dashed lines.
-- Within front matter, you can set predefined variables or create your own.
+- As an somewhat advanced option, within front matter, you can set predefined variables or create your own.
 	- These variables will then be available through [Liquid](https://jekyllrb.com/docs/liquid/){:target="_blank"} tags within the same file or in any layouts or includes the current page/post relies on.

 An example of front matter would be: